NathanGavenski/IL-Datasets/README.md

 * deterministic: bool - If it should explore or not

 ---
-## This repository is not completed
+## This repository is not complete

 Here is a list of the upcoming releases:

 - [x] Collate function support
-- [ ] Support for installing as a dependency
+- [X] Support for installing as a dependency
 - [ ] Module for downloading trajectories from a Hugging Face dataset
 - [ ] Create actual documentation
 - [ ] Create some examples